 MDHHS Epidemic Order

-On December 18, 2020, Michigan Department of Health and Human Services (MDHHS) issued an updated Epidemic Order for Gathering Prohibition and Face Covering.
+On April 19, 2021, Michigan Department of Health and Human Services (MDHHS) issued an updated Epidemic Order for Gathering Prohibition and Face Covering.
 Be sure to read the full order, so you understand the requirements.
-MDHHS created a very helpful Fact Sheet and Infographic and guidelines for Outdoor Seating Enclosures.
-This order is effective immediately, except for section 8(c), which takes effect on November 2, 2020.
-This order remains in effect until rescinded.
+MDHHS created a very helpful Capacity Limits Fact Sheet.
+This order is effective immediately and remains in effect through May 24, 2021

 Please be advised of the following requirements that apply to agritourism operations, but please review the full order for a complete list of requirements.